Draconizations/fr-bio-codes/dragon-bios/peek/README.md

 There are two variations available.
 One with a section for outfit/gene plans and pricing notes.
 The other instead has a decorative familiar and a bulleted lore overview in this section.

+Vertical sidebars are available in [this thread](https://www1.flightrising.com/forums/gde/3269012), and the one it links to!

 **Includes**
 - name
 - title/caption